Gervas Pierrepont, 6th Earl Manvers

-Gervas Evelyn Pierrepont, 6th Earl Manvers, MC, JP (15 April 1881 – 13 February 1955), known as Gervas Pierrepont until 1940, was a British nobleman, soldier, landowner and member of the House of Lords.
+Gervas Evelyn Pierrepont, 6th Earl Manvers, MC, JP (15 April 1881 – 13 February 1955), known as Gervas Pierrepont until 1940, was a British hereditary peer, soldier, landowner and member of the House of Lords.

-Biography
+Early life and education

 The eldest son of the Honourable Evelyn Henry Pierrepont, second son of Sydney Pierrepont, 3rd Earl Manvers, Pierrepont was educated at Winchester College and the Royal Indian Engineering College, Coopers Hill.

+Military service

-He served in the British Army, on the General List, in the First World War from 1914 to 1919, reaching the rank of Captain.
+Pierrepont served in the British Army, on the General List, in the First World War from 1914 to 1919, reaching the rank of Captain.
 He also served on the Claims Commission in Belgium from 1916–1917.
 He was decorated with the Military Cross, the Order of the Crown of Belgium, and the Croix de Guerre.

+Later life

 After the First World War, Pierrepont served as a Justice of the Peace for the County of London.
 He represented Brixton as a Municipal Reform Party member of the London County Council from 1922 to 1946.
 He unsuccessfully contested Broxtowe as a Conservative in 1929.

-In 1940 he succeeded a cousin as Earl Manvers.
+In 1940 he succeeded his cousin Evelyn Robert Pierrepont, 5th Earl Manvers in the earldom and became a member of the House of Lords.

-Lord Manvers died in February 1955, aged 73, when the Earldom became extinct.
-A memorial to him is in the parish church at Perlethorpe.

-Marriage & Children
+Marriage & children

-In 1918 Pierrepont married Marie-Louise Roosevelt Butterfield (1889–1984), daughter of Sir Frederick Butterfield of Cliffe Castle, Keighley, and they had three children:
+In 1918 Pierrepont married Marie-Louise Roosevelt Butterfield (1889–1984), daughter of Sir Frederick Butterfield of Cliffe Castle, Keighley.
+They had three children: